libmir/D-YAML/docs/tutorials/getting_started.md

 The *dump()* method writes one or more documents to the range, throwing *YamlException* if it could not be written to.

-D:YAML tries to preserve style information in documents so e.g. `[Hello, World]` is not turned into:
+`mir-yaml` tries to preserve style information in documents so e.g. `[Hello, World]` is not turned into:

 ```YAML